 Weight Loss Surgery Cuts Risk of Heart Attack and Stroke

-Bariatric surgery can lead to significant weight loss and most patients can keep their weight off for a long period of time these changes that can happen after these type of procedures including Change in the uh hormones in the bile acids in the microbiome these may explain the improvement in metabolic profile of these patients after surgery that can exceed those expected from weight loss alone.
+Bariatric surgery can lead to significant weight loss.
+Most patients can keep their weight off for an extended period.
+These changes that can occur after this type of procedure, including alterations in hormones, bile acids, and the microbiome, may explain the improvement in the metabolic profile of these patients after surgery, which can exceed that expected from weight loss alone.

 Obese people who decide to undergo stomach surgery to speed weight loss may lower their risk of having – and dying from – a heart attack or stroke, according to new research.